cbcrg/tcoffee/docs/tcoffee_manual.rst

 ===================================
 Only few programs support long sequence names, and sometimes, when going through some pipeline the names of your sequences can be truncated or modified.
 To avoid this, seq_reformat contains a utility that can automatically rename your sequences into a form that will be machine-friendly, while making it easy to return to the human-friendly form.

-1) The first thing to do is to generate a list of names that will be used in place of the long original name of the sequences:
+1) **Create a code list**: The first thing to do is to generate a list of names that will be used in place of the long original name of the sequences:

 ::

   $$: t_coffee -other_pg seq_reformat -in sproteases_large.fasta -output \
       code_name > sproteases_large.code_name

-2) It will create a file where each original name is associated with a coded name (Cxxxx).
-You can then use this file to either code or decode your dataset using the following command:
+2) **Code your data** This will create a file where each original name is associated with a coded name (Cxxxx).
+You can then use this file to either code your dataset using the following command:

 ::

   $$: t_coffee -other_pg seq_reformat -code sproteases_large.code_name -in \
       sproteases_large.fasta > sproteases_large.coded.fasta

-3) This will code all the names of the original data.
-You can work with the file sproteases_large.coded.fasta, and when you are done, you can decode the names of your sequences using:
+3) **Decode your data**: Then you can work with the file sproteases_large.coded.fasta and when you are done, you can decode the names of your sequences with the following command line:

 ::